-Anyone with a Public Card link link can view the entire Card (including images and files), even if they are outside of your Guru team.
-This means you can now share knowledge in Guru with everyone— from your friends, your hiring candidates, your LinkedIn followers, to anyone in between.
+Anyone with a Public Card link can view the entire Card (including images and files), even if they are outside your Guru team.
+This means you can now share knowledge in Guru with everyone— from your friends, business partners, LinkedIn followers, and anyone in between.

 Creating a new Public Card

 Build out a new Card that you want to share with people outside of your Guru team.

 On the final page before saving the Card, you will see a section entitled "Who Can Access this Knowledge?"

 Select Public (no sign-in required).
 Anyone with the link can view the entire Card (including images and files), even if they are outside your Guru Team.

 Turning a Pre-existing Guru Card into a Public Card

 Open a Guru Card that you want to share with people outside of your Guru team.

 Click the Share on the top right corner, then Edit permissions.